 A new mythic promise of America developed, expressing fecundity, growth and the happy labor of idealized, Jeffersonian farmers: the “garden of the world.”
 Although this story is no more accurate than that of the cowboy, it survives because it embodies fantasies of simpler, happier times and independent ownership of land.
 Such ownership (for whites) was possible, of course, only if the frontier continued to expand into Indian Territory.
 These “sturdy” family farmers, backbone of the country in war and peace, were the spirit of democracy.
 Neither rich nor poor, they owed no one and exploited no one.
 They gave to the myth of the garden another fundamental characteristic: the West (the Midwest, the heartland) was racially homogeneous and classless.
 This powerful and historically unique narrative attracted millions of immigrants in the last quarter of the nineteenth century.
 Americans were free and equal.

 In the early 1860s the federal government began distributing Western lands free to citizens or anyone who declared their intention to become citizens.
-Eventually it granted 1.6 million homesteads and distributed 270 million acres of federal land for private ownership.
+Eventually it granted 1.6 million homesteads and distributed 270 million acres of federal land – an area close to the land mass of both California and Texas – for private ownership.
+Homesteaders received nearly ten per cent of all the land in the entire U.S. for little more than a filing fee.
 However, after 1865 “freedom” no longer defined whiteness.
-So new laws prevented most blacks from acquiring western land.
+So new laws and practices prevented most blacks from acquiring western land.
 This kept them in the South as sharecroppers, or de facto slaves.